Ambrosialabsdr/java/README.md

 This file showcases some fun Java programs I've developed to help me get better at java.

-The difference between two

-Is a Java program that prompts the user to enter radius and height for two different sized cones.
-It outputs the difference on their size.
+The first one is a Java program that prompts the user to enter radius and height for two different sized cones.
+It outputs the difference in  their size.
 The formula for the volume of a cone is V = π * r2 * h/3.
-it declares PI  as a constant variable and initializes it as a double data type with a value of 3.14159.
+this program declares PI  as a constant variable and initializes it as a double data type with a value of 3.14159.

 The next program is the start of a game based on teaching children arithmetic.